ajkacca457/Using-Bootstrap_Newsweekclone/README.md

 <h2>Getting Started</h2>
 To get a local copy up and running follow these simple example steps.

+- Clone or download this repository;
+- Unpack (if downloaded);
+- Execute index.html on your favorite browser;

 Prerequisites
 Text editor,Github profile and Git.